-Aggie Jumpstart is a free summer bridge program designed to help incoming NMSU students build confidence, strengthen math skills, and start college on the right foot.
+Aggie Jumpstart is a free summer bridge program designed to help incoming NMSU students build confidence, strengthen math or English skills, and start college on the right foot.
 Whether you’re commuting or living on campus, Jumpstart provides structured academic support, mentoring, and hands-on guidance to help you successfully transition into your first semester.

 This page answers common questions about eligibility, program expectations, and what you can expect from the Aggie Jumpstart experience.
 If you’re wondering whether the program is right for you, you’re in the right place.